-When a substantial number of persons will be displaced from their dwellings the LACDA shall encourage the residents and community organizations in the displacement area to form a relocation committee.
-The committee shall include, when applicable, residential owner-occupants, residential tenants, business people, and members of existing organizations within the area.
-In lieu of initiating a new process of citizen participation, public entities, which have conducted or are conducting a citizen participation process as part of an existing development program, will be utilized and committees they formed may be substituted if the goals of Citizen Participation will be reached.

-During the relocation planning process the LACDA will, at a minimum, guarantee the following:
+When a substantial number of persons will be displaced from their dwellings, the LACDA shall encourage the residents and community organizations in the displacement area to form a relocation committee.
+The committee shall include, when applicable, affected residential owner-occupants, residential tenants, businesspeople, and members of existing organizations within the area.
+In lieu of initiating a new process of community participation, public entities may utilize an existing community participation and committees related to a development program if the goals of community participation will be reached.
+During the relocation planning process, the LACDA will guarantee the following at a minimum: